cs3110/textbook/basics/scope.md

 - : int = 42  (* x did not mutate! *)
 ```

 To summarize, each let definition binds an entirely new variable.
+If that new
-If that new variable happens to have the same name as an old variable,
+variable happens to have the same name as an old variable, the new variable
-the new variable temporarily shadows the old.
-But the old variable is
+temporarily shadows the old one.
+But the old variable is still around, and its
-still around, and its value is immutable: it never, ever changes.
+value is immutable: it never, ever changes.
+So even though `let` expressions
-So even though let expressions might superficially look like assignment
+might superficially look like assignment statements from imperative languages,
-statements from imperative languages, they are actually quite different.
+they are actually quite different.